Medically reviewed by Kristin Hall, FNP

 FDA-approved medications for ED include:

-We offer generic versions of several ED medications, following a consultation with a healthcare provider who will determine if a prescription is appropriate.
+We offer generic versions of several ED pills, following a consultation with a healthcare provider who will determine if a prescription is appropriate.

 If you’re affected by erectile dysfunction, making some changes to your habits and lifestyle may help to improve your erectile health and sexual performance.
 These include: